CircleCI-Public/circleci-runner-docker/README.md

 # CircleCI runner images

+**CircleCI has a new [container runner](https://circleci.com/docs/container-runner) in open preview.**  If you're looking for a way to run jobs in containers similar to how CircleCI Cloud runs jobs with its [Docker executor](https://circleci.com/docs/using-docker), use the container runner.

 `circleci/runner` image is created by CircleCI to be with the [runner][] feature.

 Currently the `launch-agent` tag can be used to run the launch-agent in a container colocated with the CircleCI job, i.e. the job will run inside the same container.